AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 | `inDoc` |Document object containing PDF |
 | `unlockOptions` |Includes the parameters require to unlock an encrypted file.
 This is required only if the file is encrypted. |

-The following Java code example retrieves the names of signature fields located in a PDF document.
+The following Java code example retrieves the names of signature fields in a PDF document.

 ```java
 /*************************************************************************